Foundations of LE Audio: Broadcast Isochronous Streams

 GAP provides two modes to the GAP Broadcaster to define its behavior during discovery and in the Isochronous Broadcasting State.
 These modes are:

-• GAP Broadcasting Isochronous Synchronizability mode: For transmitting BIG synchronization information in a periodic advertising train(PA).
-Each BIG is associated with a PA that contains BIGInfo [Volume 6, Part B, Section 4.46.11] in its ACAD field [Volume 6, Part B, Section 2.3.4.8].
+• GAP Broadcasting Isochronous Synchronizability mode: For transmitting BIG synchronization information in a periodic advertising train(PADV).
+Each BIG is associated with a PADV that contains BIGInfo [Volume 6, Part B, Section 4.46.11] in its ACAD field [Volume 6, Part B, Section 2.3.4.8].
 BIGInfo points to the BIG and provides the necessary data that enables synchronization to it.

 • GAP Isochronous Broadcasting mode: For transmitting the isochronous broadcast data.